-If you sit in your room and you do this sort of thinking there’s only one way you can feel; unhappy about the room and unhappy about yourself.
-Having talked yourself into this frame of mind the chances are that your thinking will gather pace.
-Soon, without even trying, examples from the past when you’ve messed up will pop into your mind.
+If you do this sort of thinking there’s only one way you can feel; unhappy about the room and unhappy about yourself.
+Having talked yourself into this frame of mind chances are your thinking will gather pace.
+Without trying, examples from the past when you’ve messed up pop into your mind.
 Similarly you might find yourself making gloomy predictions about how things will turn out in the future.

 Thinking has momentum.
-It is as if you’re a barrister in the court of human competence being paid handsomely to make a case against yourself.
+Often it is as if we’re a barrister in the court of human competence being paid handsomely to make a case against ourself.

 However, let’s pause for a moment.